erikvanmechelen/wind/manuscript/28openings.md

 The Tyrolian army should give you leverage or the ability to assist Austria if you prefer an Austria-Italian collaboration to open the game.
 If Austria balks, remind him that you have not followed up A Ven – Tyr with A Rom – Ven (The Tyrolia Attack).

 More important is to figure out a strategic plan that puts you into the mid-game where Italy really shines.
 In some games, your fifth center may be Trieste (with Austria’s blessing), in others, Greece.
 With the opening to Tyrolia, it may even be Munich.

+## RUSSIA

+I enjoy playing Russia.

+Why?
+The Russian must stay as busy as any diplomat in the early years.
+To begin with, he is arguably playing as two separate powers of two centers each.
+Opponents, though, will not cease to remind him he has four units at his disposal, or five or six after 1901.
+But even a six-center Russia is not overwhelmingly strong after 1901 and will have much to do.

+Russia's ability to build fleets on both sides of the primary stalemate line (from Saint Petersburg to Spain) is important.
+Russia may not perform quite as well as expected in non-timebound draw-based systems, but performs quite well in time bound sum-of-square, dominance, or solo-based scoring measures.

+1901

+Request Sweden with the overture of friendship.
+Explain to Germany that the build will be used in the South.
+The dormant threat of F Swe - Bal must be real else the German has little immediate incentive to gift Sweden.

+Rumania is less straightforward.

+Except in rare situations where Austria desires to combine against Bulgaria in Fall 1901, I prefer not to open with F Sev - Rum (this allows Turkey into BLA).
+Instead, my default became to play F Sev - BLA while suggesting the Turk open F Ank - Con.
+You can always fight later, but at least there is the possibility of Russo-Turkish cooperation.
+Seldom have I found Turks very willing to play this way without also opening to Armenia as a hedge, but it is worth a shot.

+The lovely thing about Russia's numerous openings is that many of them may be transposed into several strong continuations, no matter your Spring diplomacy.

+Where you eventually build in Winter 1901 could even further keep options open for 1902 and beyond.

+BEYOND 1902

+The Tsar's game can be quite strong even without a clear early game ally.
+If one does find direct cooperation, Russia can secure either a foothold in Scandinavia, the Balkans, or Turkey, entering the mid-game with 7-9 centers and everything to play for.
+Because Russia can build armies and fleets on both sides of the primary stalemate line, routes to a large draw or a solo are numerous.

+ERIK’S CHOICE

+If you really want to spice things up, try F Sev - Arm.
+This should show your hand to Austria and with luck he will go along with your plans to take down Turkey.
+In that case, you have the annoying F Arm (adjacent Turkey's home center, Ankara) as well as the possibility of positioning your army in Rumania (instead of the fleet) which gives you better mid-game position should you need to attack Austria (with Italy) or defend against a backstabbing Austrian.
+In the near term, what should seal Turkey's fate is a fleet build in Sev.
+Even if you don't make fast progress, with Austria onside you might even be able to get into a good northern position early as well--you won't have to immediately guard against Austrian armies in Gal, Rum, or Ukr.

+In normal games, I slightly prefer the Ukraine System to the Squid, trusting my diplomacy in the north can put me in a playable position in both theaters.

+And if diplomacy fails, tactical maneuvers can keep the Russian viable with even a single northern fleet.

+I cannot help but share an example wherein England and France have weakened Germany and where Russia holds a single northern fleet, desperately trying to stay relevant in Scandinavia.

+Imagine this scenario, where England proceeds to attempt to capture the Russian owned and occupied Sweden.
+Denmark is unoccupied.

+Spring 1906

+England:
+F Nor - Swe
+F SKA S Nor - Swe

+The Russian F Swe is dislodged.

+Russian retreat:
+BAL

+Why not retreat to Den?
+Retreating to BAL is more defensive, in one sense.
+It also still borders four supply centers: Swe, Den, Kie, Ber.
+Also, Den cannot be held, because England will still have 2 fleets adjacent and simply order:

+F SKA - Den
+F Swe S SKA - Den

+Fall 1906

+The English player decides his best approach is to self-standoff in Den.
+This way he will prevent either the German or Russian from claiming it, as well as retaining his just-captured Sweden.

+England:
+F Swe - Den
+F SKA - Den

+Russia, anticipating this, orders:
+F BAL S Swe - Den

+Ah ha!
+Russia's support is successful, helping the English fleet in Sweden out of his owned supply center, retaining control of it.

+In this game, the Russian may have had to disband that northern fleet if this gambit had not succeeded.

 ## Southern System, Rumanian (Russia)